About Breast Revision Surgery

-Should you have any issues (either medical or aesthetic) after breast augmentation surgery, please make a consultative appointment with Dr. Chang or Dr. Mehta to go over your wants and needs and to develop your personalized plan for breast revision surgery.
+Should you have any issues (either medical or aesthetic) after breast augmentation surgery, please make a consultative appointment with Dr. Chang to go over your wants and needs and to develop your personalized plan for breast revision surgery.
 Whether it's scar tissue, drooping or sagging, ripples under the skin, or breast asymmetry, revision surgery can help correct the irregularity and result in a more normal and properly functioning outcome.
 This operation may also be appropriate if you are wanting to alter the implant style, size, or address another aspect of your breasts.

 Common Reasons for Revision